This post is a 24 hour Istanbul itinerary with the ultimate travelguide about what to see in Istanbul in one day.

 Istanbul in one day on a budget

-Istanbul is a big city and to keep it cheap you should consider buying these cards, even when visiting for a day.
+The city of Istanbul is big and to keep it cheap you should consider buying these cards, even when visiting for a day.

 Istanbul card – This card allows you to travel on public transport and get a 40% discount on the fares.
 There is an extensive network of metro, tram and ferries.
 You can buy the card at the airport and then travel from the airport to Sultanahmet by metro, already saving you a lot of money.